Go to main content

 Effectively promote events

-Use good communication channels
+Use the right communication channels

 To effectively reach students and encourage them to participate in campus events, it is essential to use the right communication channels: